 Turkish Citizenship by Investment: The Ultimate Guide

-The Turkish government realised it had grossly overvalued its passport and dropped the investment required to US$250,000 in mid-2019.
-This instantly made it one of the hottest passports in the Residence and CBI world.
+However, the Turkish government realised it had grossly overvalued its passport and, by mid-2019, had dropped the investment required to US$250,000.

 By 2020, 5,100 investors had been granted Turkish citizenship through the program.
-Add to that spouses and dependants, and Turkey can boast of naturalising more than 25,000 people since the program’s inception.
+When you include spouses and dependents, Turkey has been naturalising more than 25,000 people since the program’s inception.

 What’s more, Turkey brings in an average of US$250 million a month from its foreign investors.
 This equates to an impressive US$3 billion in annual receipts.